Hacienda Los Olivos

-Ronda retains its Spanish flavour in the evenings which is the best time for a walk along the gorge.
+Ronda retains its Spanish flavour in the evenings which is the best time for a walk along the gorge and famous Alameda Park.
 The sunsets are beautiful.

 Every Sunday morning there is busy market, not far from Hacienda Los Olivos.
 Go early for the best choice - you can find a good array of fresh fruit and vegetables, local cheeses and excellent olives!

 Another area with lots of bars and off the tourist area is Plaza de San Francisco, in the old part of the town, by the old town walls.
 There are many bars there,try serranitos, a delicious small sandwich with pork, serrano ham, pepper and tomato.